mahoney1/test/eploy-to-fabric-multi-org.md

 If the command completes successfully, then you should see the fully qualified participant identifier `org.hyperledger.composer.system.NetworkAdmin#alice` in the output from the command.
 You can now use this business network card to interact with the blockchain business network and onboard other participants in your organization.

+Lets create a participant, issue an identity (mapped to that participant) and create an asset on the blockchain network as that identity.

+Run the `composer participant add` command below, copying it to the command line to execute:

+    composer participant add -c alice@trade-network -d '{"$class":"org.acme.trading.Trader","tradeId":"trader1-org1", "firstName":"Jo","lastName":"Doe"}'

+Next create the identity for `trader1-org1` with the `composer issue identity` command below:

+    composer identity issue -c alice@trade-network -f jo.card -u jdoe -a "resource:org.acme.trading.Trader#trader1-org1"

+Import the card and test it

+    composer card import -f jo.card
+    composer network ping -c jdoe@trade-network

+Lastly, submit a transaction as `jdoe` identity using the following sequence (or create a Commodity asset using playground if you have installed it) - the sequence below creates a Commodity asset

+    composer transaction submit --card jdoe@trade-network -d '{"$class": "org.hyperledger.composer.system.AddAsset","registryType": "Asset","registryId": "org.acme.trading.Commodity", "targetRegistry" : "resource:org.hyperledger.composer.system.AssetRegistry#org.acme.trading.Commodity", "resources": [{"$class": "org.acme.trading.Commodity","tradingSymbol":"EMA", "description":"Corn commodity","mainExchange":"EURONEXT", "quantity":"10","owner":"resource:org.acme.trading.Trader#trader-org1"}]}'

+Finally, do a `composer network list` to confirm the generated artifacts in the business network:

+    composer network list -c jdoe@trade-network

 <h2 class='bob'>Step Nineteen: Creating a business network card to access the business network as Org2</h2>

 Run the `composer card create` command to create a business network card that Bob, the business network administrator for `Org2`, can use to access the business network: